Frederoche/Fourier-transform/README.md

 A simple implementation of the fourier transform:
   - The naive 2D DFT implementation
   - The 1D FFT implementation
-  - the 2D FFT based on the 1D FFT and it respective inverse.
+  - the 2D FFT based on the 1D FFT and its respective inverse.

 MIT License